 THE DEVIL’S CROWN

 This was a BBC series about the Plantagenet kings that never got repeated after a controversial airing in the late 70s.
-It’s quite violent in parts including a very disturbing castration.
+It’s quite gory in parts including a very disturbing castration.
 The style is a bit dated but to get to grips with English history at the time of the Templars, I can’t recommend this enough.

 DA VINCI’S DEMONS